SEKOIA-IO/documentation/docs/xdr/FAQ.md

 # Logs
 ## Retention
-Logs are available and displayed for 90 days on SEKOIA.IO
+Logs are available and displayed for 90 days in SEKOIA.IO.

 ## Archiving & Rehydratation
 Please contact `support@sekoia.io` for more information with description of your need